(as of January 1, 2016)

 - Governors Emeriti;

-- Up to two members of the general public (optional).
+- Up to three members of the general public (optional).

 ii.
 University students, employees, and individuals holding a personal service contract with the University, except for the Principal, are not eligible for appointment to the Committee.